UKLPG Online Shop

 LP Gas has been used as an alternative to mains gas for over 65 years.
 It is popular in over 150,000 homes across the UK due to its convenience, flexibility and environmental credentials.

 You can now switch your LP Gas supplier if you are a domestic:

 Mini Bulk Customer – your home is supplied via a dedicated LP Gas tank.

 Metered Estate Customer – your home is supplied from shared LP Gas tanks.

 From the 13th April 2009 all bulk domestic LP Gas customers, that are supplied LP Gas via a bulk tank, can switch their LP Gas supplier along with the ownership of their tank.
 If you are an existing LP Gas customer you will be advised by your existing supplier when you will become eligible to switch.

 When you switch supplier you have the choice of transferring the ownership of the tank from your existing supplier to the new supplier (assuming that your existing supplier legally owns the tank) or you can request a new tank to be installed.

-To find the details of all domestic bulk LP Gas suppliers in your area please go to the LP Gas search supplier link which allows you to view all the suppliers in your area, simply by typing in your full post code.
+To find the details of all domestic bulk LP Gas suppliers in your area please click here to go to the LP Gas search supplier link which allows you to view all the suppliers in your area, simply by typing in your full post code.

 How to Switch – Metered Estate Customer